Washington Internship Program

 Since the mid-1970s more than 1,000 Stockton students have completed para-professional internships in Washington, D.C.
-One of the largest groups of Washington Center alumni in the country is from Stockton College.
+One of the largest groups of Washington Center alumni in the country is from Stockton University.
 It is very common to find Stockton alumni in the Washington, D.C., metropolitan region who trace the trajectory of their career paths to their internships as Stockton undergraduates.

 Types of Internships

 It is important to bear in mind that there are hundreds of individual internship placements within the following list of internship categories.

 - US Congressional Offices, the White House, and Political Campaigns

 - Federal and Local Criminal Justice Agencies and Law Firms